-There is some arbitrariness in this this equation and the coefficients were chosen to keep the equation simple, but it fits very well to existing German leading lights.
+There is some arbitrariness in this this equation and the coefficients were chosen to keep the equation simple, but it corresponds very well to existing German leading lights.

-The calculation is done for front light and the rear light intensity is harmonized with the 'illumination ratio calculation' of the '2001 IALA Guideline'.
+The calculation is done for the front light and the rear light intensity is harmonized with thatit using the 'illumination ratio calculation' of the '2001 IALA Guideline'.

-The equation does not require to fix a meteorological visibility or to e background illumination or rival lights.
-However, the resulting intensities have been proven acceptable for decades and they include background illumination and rival lights indirectly
+The equation does not require selecting a meteorological visibility or estimatingestimate background illumination or rival lights.
+However, the resulting intensities have been proven acceptable for decades and they include background illumination and rival lights indirectly.
+A curve for recommended intensity according to the simplified method (blue curve) is shown in Figure 24.

 When the simplified intensity calculation does not give suitable intensities and problems have been reported, it is advised to use the methods of IALA Guideline G1148 [3].